Selling WP101: From solopreneur to team player

 Over the next few months, I’ll continue to consult and support Syed’s team during this transition, and then I’ll be rooting for the Awesome Motive team from the sidelines.

-Meanwhile, as part of the Motivations AI leadership team, I’ll be taking on an exciting new challenge—helping build one of the largest online resource sites for coaches.
+Meanwhile, as part of the Motivations AI leadership team, I’ll be taking on an exciting new challenge—teaching coaches to use MCode with their clients, and building a library of free tools and training for coaches.

 I’m thrilled by the opportunity to leverage all of my skills, history, and expertise to transform the world of coaching and make a real impact on people’s lives.